m2web/m2web.github.io/cloudflare-worker-openai-github-pages.md

 ---

-## Step 4: Call the Worker from Your Static Site
+## Step 4: Call the Worker from Your GitHub Pages Site

-In your GitHub Pages site, use JavaScript to call your Worker endpoint:
+In your GitHub Pages static site, use JavaScript to call your Worker endpoint.
+This allows your static site to interact with the OpenAI API securely, without exposing your API key:

 ```js
 fetch('https://<your-worker-subdomain>.workers.dev', {